Improving sandwich variance estimation for marginal Cox analysis of cluster randomized trials: Introduction

 Whereas the bias-corrected sandwich variance estimators have been extensively studied for GEE analysis of CRTs with continuous, binary and count outcomes, extensions and evaluations to censored time-to-event outcomes are relatively limited. \citet{caille2021methodological} reviewed 186 CRTs published from 2013 to 2018, and found that time-to-event outcomes are not uncommon but appropriate statistical methods are infrequently used.
 In particular, the marginal Cox proportional hazards model \citep{wei1989regression,lin1994cox} is a commonly used model for clustered right-censored time-to-event data.
 It models the effect of covariates on survival and hazard of an event occurrence, and targets the hazard ratio as a familiar effect measure.
 Assuming an independence working correlation structure, the marginal Cox model proceeds with estimating equations derived from the partial likelihood, and adjusts for the correlation through a robust sandwich variance estimator \citep{spiekerman1998marginal}.
 To date, there is limited guidance on appropriate bias-corrected sandwich variance estimators when there is a small number of clusters, for applications to CRTs as well as for more general clustered time-to-event analysis.
 To the best of our knowledge, \citet{fay2001} is the only study that performed a simulation evaluation of one specific bias-corrected sandwich variance estimator under the Cox model but not for clustered survival data.
+More recently, \citet{chen2022clustered} studied the bias-corrected variance estimators for clustered restricted mean survival time regression models, \citet{blaha2022design} considered the bias-corrected variance estimators for CRTs with time-to-event outcomes under the additive hazards mixed model, and \citet{chen2022finite} compared different bias-corrected variance estimators for the marginal Fine-Gray regression model in CRTs with competing risks, but none of them studied the bias-corrected variance estimators for the Cox model analysis of CRTs.
 To address this gap in statistical practice and improve finite-sample inference for small CRTs with time-to-event outcomes, we extend bias-corrected sandwich variance estimators developed for GEE analyses with non-censored outcomes to censored time-to-event outcomes.
 One of these corrected sandwich variance estimators exploits the bias in the martingale residual to inflate the original sandwich variance estimator, while others are based on multiplicative or additive adjustments.
 In Section \ref{sec:sim}, we further report the results of an extensive simulation study of these estimators under commonly seen CRT configurations, with equal and unequal cluster sizes, and discuss practical recommendations.
 In Section \ref{sec:app}, we provide an illustrative analysis of a pragmatic CRT, the Strategies and Opportunities to Stop Colorectal Cancer in Priority Populations (STOP CRC) trial, with $26$ clusters and a time-to-event outcome.
 Section \ref{sec:dis} concludes with a discussion and areas for future research.
 The proposed bias-corrected sandwich variance estimators for marginal Cox model are all implemented in the \textbf{CoxBcv} R package freely accessible on the Comprehensive R Archive Network (CRAN).